Direct Implementation with Evidence: Costly Evidence

 \begin{definition} An agent $i$ can challenge a state claim $s$ when $\exists (s_{i},E_{i})$ such that $c_{i}(E_{i},s_{i})-c_{i}(E_{i}^{\ast }(s),s_{i})<c_{i}(E_{i},s)-c_{i}(E_{i}^{\ast }(s),s)$. \end{definition}

-In this case, we write $\Gamma _{i}(s,s_{i})=1$ to denote that agent $i$ can challenge $s$ at the state $s_{i}$.
 Note that there is a difference between the interpretation of challenge between the usual hard evidence setting and this setup.
 In the hard evidence setting, when an agent presents an article of evidence $E$ which does not contain a state $s$, he definitively refutes the state $s$.
 In this setting however, articles of evidence cannot be associated with a subset of the state space in the same way, since the "reversal" which credibly signals to the designer that the state is not $s$ requires the commitment of a certain sum of money in exchange for the challenge evidence.
 The inequality in the definition above assures us of the existence of a sum of money that enables this reversal.
 In essence, whereas refutability is a property of the setup under hard evidence, a mechanism is required for the same in this setup.

-In the implementing mechanism we present later, we need only two agents to obtain implementation and we will prioritize the second agent's challenges over the first agent's challenges.\footnote{ A method by which this mechanism extends to multiple agents is discussed in Appendix \ref{app:softcostly}.}